-- Manages, directs, and participates in highly complex and specialized property management projects and activities; designs and conducts studies to develop plans and policies; conducts field inspections of assigned property management projects to ensure compliance with Federal, State, and local laws, rules, and regulations, including the California Environmental Quality Act (CEQA), and local guidelines and procedures. - Performs a variety of complex professional property and land management activities involved in the management, maintenance, and leasing of District properties and assets.
-Develops and standardizes procedures and methods to improve the efficiency and effectiveness of assigned services, projects,
+- Manages, directs, and participates in highly complex and specialized real property projects and activities; designs and conducts studies to develop plans and policies; conducts field inspections of assigned real property projects to ensure compliance with Federal, State, and local laws, rules, and regulations, including the California Environmental Quality Act (CEQA), and local guidelines and procedures. - Performs a variety of complex professional real property activities involved in the management, maintenance, and acquisition of District properties and related rental, lease, and land use programs.

-- and activities; identifies opportunities for improvement and recommends to District management staff. - Manages and coordinates the development of plans and policies requiring cross departmental and consultant input enabling the District new types of leasing opportunities. - Manages District rental properties including negotiation and monitoring of rental income for residential, employee housing, communications, historical, grazing and agricultural leases; pursue alternative lease arrangements. - ➤ Oversees an effective maintenance and improvement program for District rental properties and employee residences. - Participates in the development and oversees the administration of the property management program budget; monitors and approves expenditures for maintenance and repair of rental structures. - Negotiates and prepares complex lease documents, easements, permits and other similar documents relative to property management interests. - ➤ Conducts due diligence on properties with the Real Property department to coordinate on possible leases and structures being considered as part of the purchase.
-Participates in a variety of planning activities and special projects as necessary. - > Resolves conflicts of interest arising from easement issues to protect District property; negotiates settlements with property owner. - Assists in administering the District's volunteer easement monitoring program; resolves easement violations reported by staff, volunteers and others. - ➤ Initiates and maintains communication with landowners, code enforcement officers, planning officials and other regulatory agency staff. - > Reviews and prepares California Environmental Quality Act compliance documents for land purchase and protection projects. - Establishes and maintains open communication with other program staff; coordinates activities and work cooperatively in a professional manner. - ➤ Collaborates with management and District counsel to prepare drafts of residential rental agreements, agricultural leases, communications leases, other lease agreements and correspondence asserting property rights involving District owned properties and land. - > Prepares correspondence, documents, and reports to address issues related to property management. - ➤ Prepares and submits board agenda reports and various other committee, and staff reports, resolutions, ordinances, and correspondence related to property management. - Perform related duties and responsibilities as required.
+- Develops and standardizes procedures and methods to improve the efficiency and effectiveness of assigned services, projects, and activities; identifies opportunities for improvement and recommends to District management staff. - Manages and coordinates the development of plans and policies requiring cross departmental and consultant input enabling the District new types of leasing opportunities. - Manages District rental properties including negotiation and monitoring of rental income for residential, employee housing, communications, historical, agricultural, and office leases; pursue alternative lease arrangements. - Oversees staff performing facilities management of the District office building and tenant space including management of HVAC, janitorial and landscape contractors. - Oversees an effective maintenance and improvement program for District rental properties, employee residences and District office building. - Assists in the development and oversees the administration of the property management program budget; monitors and approves expenditures for maintenance and repair of rental structures. - Negotiates and prepares complex purchase and lease documents, easements, permits and other similar documents relative to real property interests. - Reviews and negotiates the purchase of easements and exchange agreements associated with land use and development of private lands. - Conducts due diligence on properties being considered for purchase; prepares and presents acquisition reports to the Board of Directors including title research, zoning and development potential, code compliance and regulatory investigations. - > Participates in a variety of land purchase and planning activities and special projects as necessary. - Resolves conflicts of interest arising from easement and encroachment issues to protect District property; negotiates settlements with property owner. - Assists in administering the District's volunteer easement monitoring program; resolve easement violations reported by staff, volunteers and others. - Initiates and maintains communication with landowners, code enforcement officers, planning officials and other regulatory agency staff. - Reviews and prepares California Environmental Quality Act compliance documents for land purchase and protection projects. - Participates in the development and oversees the administration of the land protection budget; monitors and approves expenditures, recommend adjustments to the land protection budget as necessary. - Establishes and maintains open communication with other program staff; coordinates activities and work cooperatively in a professional manner. - Collaborates with management and District counsel to prepare drafts of purchase documents, residential rental agreements, agricultural leases, communications leases, other lease agreements and correspondence asserting property rights involving District owned properties and land. - > Prepares correspondence, documents, and reports to address issues related to real property acquisition, property management, and land protection programs. - > Perform related duties and responsibilities as required.